 Aterian (ATER) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the company had gained 3.73% over the past month.
-This has outpaced the Business Services sector's gain of 2.11% and the S&P 500's gain of 1.54% in that time.
+Prior to today's trading, shares of the company had gained 0.37% over the past month.
+This has lagged the Business Services sector's gain of 9.63% and the S&P 500's gain of 7.91% in that time.

-Investors will be hoping for strength from Aterian as it approaches its next earnings release.
-On that day, Aterian is projected to report earnings of -$0.18 per share, which would represent year-over-year growth of 77.5%.
-Our most recent consensus estimate is calling for quarterly revenue of $61.42 million, down 9.93% from the year-ago period.
+Aterian will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of -$0.18, up 77.5% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $61.42 million, down 9.93% from the prior-year quarter.

-ATER's full-year Zacks Consensus Estimates are calling for earnings of -$1.19 per share and revenue of $236.5 million.
-These results would represent year-over-year changes of +81.8% and -4.55%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of -$1.19 per share and revenue of $236.5 million, which would represent changes of +81.8% and -4.55%, respectively, from the prior year.

-Any recent changes to analyst estimates for Aterian should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Aterian.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Aterian is holding a Zacks Rank of #3 (Hold) right now.
+Aterian is currently sporting a Zacks Rank of #3 (Hold).

 The Technology Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 130, putting it in the bottom 49% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 130, which puts it in the bottom 49% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.